 Accommodation for International Students

 - All students are guaranteed accommodation for their first year of study, provided that they meet certain conditions.
 A full list of these conditions can be found on the university website.

-- Both self-catered and catered accommodation is available and Internet access is provided.
+- Both self-catered and catered accommodation is available, and there are a small number of family flats.
+Internet access is provided.

-- Most accommodation sites are within ten minutes' walk of the campus.
+- Most accommodation sites are within 10 minutes' walk of the campus.
 Some are a little further out, but nothing more than a short Metro or bus journey away.

 |Type of Course||Undergraduate (£)||Taught Postgraduate (£)|

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.